PollyEdaline/Accretion-Modpack/BepInEx/README.md

 - Offline Prismatic Trials.
 - A new Scavenger Bingo mode.

+If you enjoy this modpack, please consider donating to the mod authors, or to myself.
+Maintaining the pack takes more effort than you might think, but it would be nothing without the hard work of all the mod authors and contributors.
+My donation link can be found near the top of the page, and the same can be said for any individual mod authors.

 Many of the changes to the base game come from the excellent RiskyMod by Moffein.
 The changes have been mirrored in the full changelog below, but you are encouraged to check out the mod on the Thunderstore, which also links to a full changelog that goes into further detail about the design philosophy of the overhaul.

 <https://thunderstore.io/package/Risky_Lives/RiskyMod/>